 The Omega Protocol: Writing a Satisfying Ending to your Novel

-Writing a great ending to a novel is an impossible mission and, if you have to stay within genre conventions, “this mission just got whole lot more impossible”.
-That’s because a great novel ending is a paradox: it has to be the inevitable consequence of everything that has gone before and at the same time it can’t be predictable.
+A great novel ending is a paradox: it has to be the inevitable consequence of everything that has gone before and at the same time it can’t be predictable.

-- If the ending isn’t the inevitable result of the story the reader feels cheated.
+- If the ending isn’t the inevitable result of the story, the reader feels cheated.

 - If the reader guesses what’s coming, the story becomes dull.